zguo19/Mypage/README.md

-# ITMD361-Project1
+# ITMD361-Project2
-This is for my ITMD361 project 1, HTML personal website
+This is for my ITMD361 project 2